|Homepage:||Click to visit|

 - Robins School of Business students must attend an information session offered by Dr. Tom Cosse before choosing a program and submitting an application.
 Watch for announcements on the dates of those meetings.

-- Law students should consult with Associate Dean Clark Williams about their interest in Bocconi before applying.
+- Law students should consult with Associate Dean Jim Gibson about their interest in Bocconi before applying.

 - Participation may be denied, or acceptance may be revoked, if a student's conduct prior to departure raises doubts as to his or her suitability for the program.